 The overgrown and self-set shrubbery and ivy etc have been removed from the hut vicinity so the building is now safely approachable and more visible for appreciation.

-1, Although the GCLP grant was agreed it was difficult to obtain all the funding needed to complete the project.
+1, Although the GCLP grant was agreed, it was difficult to obtain the remaining funding needed to complete the project.
 We approached several other grant bodies and local people for their help, with success I am pleased to say.

 2. The timescale for completion of the building work was very tight so we had to obtain “guarantees” from the various contractors that they would be available when needed.
 Liaison between the trades was imperative.